paolomonella/romualdus/README.md

 # Romualdus Project

 This is the code (mostly TEI XML and Python) of my digital scholarly edition of the _Chronicon_ by Romualdus Salernitanus (or Romualdus Guarna), XII century.

+## Files and folders

+- `csv` folder includes CSV tables:
+    - tables of signs for each manuscript (MS) transcribed at the graphematic layer, such as `a-tos.csv` for MS A and `b-tos.csv` for MS B
+    - tables of abbreviation combinations for those MSS (manuscripts), such as `a-combi.csv` for MS A and `b-combi.csv` for MS B
+    (note that the transcription has been done at the graphematic layer only for the first paragraphs of MSS A, B and C;
+    MS A has been entirely transcribed at the alphabetic layer only; MSS B and C have not transcribed except for the first paragraphs)

+- `db` folder includes the Sqlite3 database file `romualdus.sqlite3` with tables on variant types and subtypes, textual decisions and on collation

+- `fonts` folder includes fonts used for HTML visualizatoin (see file `index.html` and folder `html` below)

+- `html` folder includes HTML visualization of MSS transcriptions at the graphematic/alphabetic layer
+    - transcription at the graphematic layer has only been created for the first paragraphs of MSS A, B and C, then abandoned

+- `img` folder in my local version of this repository includes links to PDF digital facsimiles of MSS A and O
+    - those PDF files are not available online due to (questionable) copyright restrictions

+- `python` folder includes the Python 3 code used in this project

+- ...